Non-Student Applications

 We typically programme productions in one-week slots at each of our venues, offering the Sunday to Tuesday for the get-in and technical/dress rehearsals, performances Tuesday through Saturday evening, and a get-out on the Saturday night following the performance.
 We are often unable to accommodate single day hires although our programming is always based upon the applications we receive.

 All of our hires operate on a dry-hire basis and community groups or production companies are expected to provide their own competent technical team who can be trained on in-house safety procedures if necessary.
-For amateur productions, The Penguin Club offer the opportunity for technical vacancies to be advertised to local community volunteers.
+For local amateur productions, The Penguin Club offer the opportunity for technical vacancies to be advertised to local community volunteers.
 You can enquire via their website here.

 Both venues are well-equipped with sound and lighting equipment as well as some stock furniture and set pieces.
 We do not have an on-site costume or prop facility.
 You can review each venue's technical specification here.